-Last month, my colleagues and I headed to Las Vegas for Shoptalk, a retail and ecommerce event that focuses on how today’s consumers discover, shop and buy.
+Last month, we headed to Las Vegas for Shoptalk, a retail and ecommerce event that focuses on how today’s consumers discover, shop and buy.
 Shoptalk is only in its second year, but it’s already grown impressively.
 This year’s event had more than 5,500 attendees and 330 speakers including Lionel Richie, as well as executives from some of the largest global retailers including Walmart, Target, Kohl’s and Amazon.

-During the event, I spent part of my time at the PowerReviews booth in the Exhibit Hall.
-I always enjoy attending shows like this so I can hear firsthand about the challenges brands and retailers are facing today and chat about how user-generated content can help them better connect with their customers.
+During the event, we spent part of the time at the PowerReviews booth in the Exhibit Hall.
+We always enjoy attending shows like this so we can hear firsthand about the challenges brands and retailers are facing today and chat about how user-generated content can help them better connect with their customers.

-I also spent part of my time in sessions hearing industry pros discuss a wide range of topics about online and in-store shopping across a variety of different categories.
-Throughout the event, I noticed a few themes emerge:
+We also spent part of the time in sessions hearing industry pros discuss a wide range of topics about online and in-store shopping across a variety of different categories.
+Throughout the event, we noticed a few themes emerge:

 - The interplay of online and in-store shopping